Circle Song Meditations

 Every Voice in the Circle

-I started by swirling a few favorite remnants of silk fabric into a circle on the floor of my studio.
+I started by swirling a few remnants of silk fabric into a circle on the floor of my studio.
 Then some tiny treasures were collected and placed next to each other.
-The circle geometry and the insects were integral to the design sketches, with the one tiny bumblebee left outside the circle.

-Meanwhile there are stories to be found, just looking a little more closely at small things already at our doorsteps, in the woods, on the beach and in the top drawer of a grandparent’s dresser.
-These are the objects I like to borrow for a while, to consider the clues about where they came from or what lives they touched.
+There are stories to be found, just looking a little more closely at small things at our doorsteps, in the woods, on the beach and in the top drawer of a grandparent’s dresser.
+Each of these hold clues about where they came from or what lives they touched.

 Wonder of Evolution